 Grab your polycrylic, a sponge and some gloves and topcoat your painted furniture!

-- Get a small amount of poly onto the sponge then wipe it on the furniture in the direction of the wood grain.
+- Get your foam sponge and you can also put a nylon stocking or pantyhose over it.
+Then get a little bit of the tinted polycrylic onto the sponge, but not too much!
+Then wipe it on the painted furniture in the direction of the wood grain.

 - Furniture Painting Tools And Supplies

 Follow us on YouTube to get more tips for painting furniture.

 Or share your project with us on our Facebook Group and be part of our community.
 See you there!